 Secondly, under server-level protection, each smbd process must keep an open connection with the authentication server.
 It can drain a Windows NT PDC quickly.
 Under

 domain-level security, this connection is maintained only long enough to

 Lastly, as a domain member, the Samba server has access to much more information about user accounts, which is useful for

 user accounts upon demand.

-Q10: What are the security or authentication mode for the Samba server?
+Q10: What is the security or authentication mode for the Samba server?